edisonpapers/lathrops-notes/1/README.md

 9 going NS & EW— blown out line generate current to put them back in line magnetic Lines keeps straight. automatic aneroid barometer working Valve keeps continuous proper altitude.
 Caught by sails on Towers— ==OK=={description="Edison’s “OK” followed by vertical line to indicate combination of items 8 and 9."}

 ==X=={description= "marginalia added by Lathrop"}.
-Pig iron made wrot iron puddled by whirling motion giving mechanicali & magnetically with Cobalt, large amount discovered— whirls each particle Carbon in Contact with the oxide iron—== Pig iron steel m=={description="Underlined by Lathrop."} made fromb steel by passing current thr pig iron by pas[sin]g current eliminating Carbon as graphite more & more until requisite point reached. all iron ore purified before useb & bricked by Coking Coal,b & fluxes so small furnaces used.
+Pig iron made wrot iron puddled by whirling motion giving mechanicali & magnetically with Cobalt, large amount discovered— whirls each particle Carbon in Contact with the oxide iron—== Pig iron steel m=={description="Underlined by Lathrop."} made from steel by passing current thr pig iron by passing current eliminating Carbon as graphite more & more until requisite point reached. all iron ore purified before useb & bricked by Coking Coal, & fluxes so small furnaces used.

 X ==What new force?=={description="Lathrop’s marginalia followed by vertical red line"}.
-Electric Signaling at seal, cloud flash—induction,—Cables using Thin Copper wire & signaling by new force.b
+Electric Signaling at seal, cloud flash—induction,—Cables using Thin Copper wire & signaling by new force.

 Animation suspended by Chloroform then Submersion in pureb cyanogen■Lowerest boiling point Hydrocarbon of the peteroleum series—octane?—until all water displaced in the tissued & then sealed in glass vessels animation thusm preventing decomposition by the action of Bacteria internal & external= reanimatedb by Exhaustionb of the Cyanogen by Vacuum pump & letting in of pure distilled water at temperature of 98.4—with mechanical inflation of the lungs and the use of a weak current to start muscular action■<OK>n
 MN